Salli022/Salli022/README.md

-- 👋 Hi, I’m Smaran Alli and I am freshman at Carnegie Mellon University
+- 👋 Hi, I’m Smaran Alli and I am an incoming Junior at Carnegie Mellon University
 - 👀 I’m interested in the field of Data Science and Machine Learning
 - 📫 How to reach me : smarana@andrew.cmu.edu